harbour/core/README.md

 ## on Windows hosts with POSIX shells (MSYS/Cygwin)

 > Though you can use these alternative shells to build Harbour on Windows,
-> it's generally recommended to use the native one.
+> it's recommended to use the native one.

 To build: